bxparks/tzplus/README.md

     * but it is unclear how this file was created, how it is maintained, and how quickly it is updated when a new TZDB version is released.
 * [CLDR](https://cldr.unicode.org/) - Unicode Common Locale Data Repository
-    * too complex
-    * cannot figure out what it provides and how to use it
+    * This project is complex, and I cannot figure out what it provides and how to use it.
+    * For the purposes of creating a user-interface for microcontroller
+    * environments, I did not want to depend on another large, complex project.
 * [ICU](https://icu.unicode.org/) - International Components for Unicode
-    * provides libraries suitable for desktop class machines, not resource-constrained microcontrollers
+    * Provides libraries suitable for desktop class machines, not resource-constrained microcontrollers
+    * Similar to CLDR, I did not want to depend on another large, complex project.

 <a name="MergedTzdbTimezonesAfter1970"></a>
 ## Appendix: Merged TZDB Timezones After 1970